binocarlos/ambassadord-speedtest/README.md

 Run Apache Bench against [ambassadord](https://github.com/progrium/ambassadord) backends to compare latency.

+Also a useful test that ambassadord is doing its magic.

 The script runs 3 web servers that say 'hello world' and registers them as both consul services and in the key value store.

-You can then run Apache Bench via the ambassador hooked up to the webservers to see the effect it has on latency.
+You can then run Apache Bench via the ambassador hooked up in different ways to the webservers to see the effect it has on latency.

-Its also a useful test that ambassadord is doing its magic.
+There are 3 types of connection to test:

+ * direct - connect directly to a webserver
+ * dns - use the consul DNS lookup
+ * kv - use the consul Key Value store

 ## usage